Scalable Generation and Validation of Isomorphic Physics Problems with GenAI

 \fbox{ \parbox{0.9\linewidth}{

 A ball is rolling with some initial speed.
-It enters a 2.0 m long patch of mud, which provides a constant resistive force.
+It enters a $2.0$ m long patch of mud, which provides a constant resistive force.
 Nearing the middle of the mud patch, it hits an elastic band that stretches until the ball stops. } }

-The LLM failed to notice the verbal condition that "Nearing the middle of the mud patch" means that the ball only traveled 1.0 meters before hitting the elastic band, and mistakenly used 2.0 meters.
-It also failed to understand that the elastic band is also on the mud patch, due to lack of world knowledge.
-Problems in those two categories seem to be difficult for both LLM and real student.
+The LM failed to recognize that the phrase ``Nearing the middle of the mud patch'' means that the ball only traveled about $1.0$ m before hitting the elastic band, and instead mistakenly used the full $2.0$ m length of the mud patch.
+It also failed to understand that the elastic band was located within the mud patch, due to lack of world knowledge.